Male Masochism in Victorian women’s literature

 The sexual-relations contract

-The gynocentric model for conducting relations between the sexes today comes from old Europe in the forms of damsaling, chivalry and courtly-love.
+The gynocentric model for conducting relations between the sexes today comes from old Europe in the form of chivalry and courtly-love.
 The tradition began in 12th century France and Germany and spread rapidly to all the principle courts of Europe.
 From there it filtered into popular culture, being transported eventually to the new world on the wings of colonial expansion – to the Americas, India, Australia and so on.

 Why is this history important to men?
 Because it’s a history we continue to enact today, unconsciously, and its consequences for men have far reaching psychological implications.